Totone/marvelQuiz/README.md

 * **`pages/`** is similar to `components/` but stores layouts instead of components.
 * **`services/`** stores services like APIs or features using another technology.
 The purpose is to compute a service to be accessible in `components/` & pages/ as an API to avoid logic for different components at the same place.
 For example, `services/` contains `push/` which contains all the logic to display push notifications & can be called in other files by typing `push.welcome()` or `push.success()`.

+### About components/ & pages/

+Folders are built with files corresponding to components:

+* `index.jsx` stores component display
+* `Container.jsx` stores component logic
+* `useCustomHook` stores component hooks
+* `style.js` stores component html style
+* `locales.js` stores localization data, useful when you want to translate an application into several languages

+This split isn't systematic.
+In case of a small component, everything can be stored in `index.js`.
+Ifthe component gets bigger, it can be useful to create a new file corresponding to the data type.

 ### About storage.js

 `./src/services/storage.js` is an API made to interact with browser local storage.
 Instead of using calls to local storage like `localStorage.get()`, I thinks a proper way is to get the logic to interact with localStorage in its own file & only call it where we want, to get a code more maintenable & understandable.

 ## That's it

-Don't forget to watch DonkeyGeek project & thank you for watching mine =)
+Don't forget to watch [DonkeyGeek](https://www.github.com/DonkeyGeek) project & thank you for watching mine =)
-Maybe there are English bad formulations...
-I'm French & I didn't practice English for a while, sorry!
+If I publish this project, it is to get feedbacks about my code structure & practises.
+Is my approach good?
+Is there a way to optimize this app?
+Which React techniques do I not yet master & which ones I'd rather forget?

+Thank you!
+Take care of your loved ones & yourself.